Industry Analysis & Industry Trends

 Industry Report - Industry Locations Chapter

-The majority of the activity in this industry is concentrated large eastern seaboard states.
+The majority of the activity in the industry is concentrated large eastern seaboard states.
 This reflects the concentration of major markets, population and freight infrastructure in New South Wales, Victoria and Queensland.
-It is forecast that in 2012-13 almost 80% of all establishments are located in New South Wales, Victoria and Queensland.
+It is forecast that in 2013-14 almost 80% of all establishments are located in New South Wales, Victoria and Queensland.
 All three states are home to large general cargo ports that handle large volume of containerised imports.
 This freight is then transported from port to market by the industry.
 Ports provide an anchor point for industry activity as the bulk of imports by volume arrive by sea.

 Light commercial vehicles (LCVs) by registration numbers make up the majority of the industry... purchase to read more